varnish/Varnish-Cache/doc/sphinx/installation/install.rst

 	make

-The ``configure`` script takes some arguments, but more likely than not, you can forget about that for now, almost everything in Varnish are run time parameters.
+The ``configure`` script takes some arguments, but more likely than not, you can forget about that for now, because almost everything in Varnish are runtime parameters.

-Before you install, you may want to run the test suite, make a cup of tea while it runs, it takes some minutes::
+Before you install, you may want to run the test suite.
+Make a cup of tea while it runs, it takes some minutes::

 	make check

-Don't worry if a single or two tests fail, some of the tests are a bit too timing sensitive (Please tell us which so we can fix it) but if a lot of them fails, and in particular if the ``b00000.vtc`` test fails, something is horribly wrong, and you will get nowhere without figuring out what.
+Don't worry if a single or two tests fail, some of the tests are a bit too timing sensitive (please tell us which so we can fix it) but if a lot of them fail, and in particular if the ``b00000.vtc`` test fails, something is horribly wrong, and you will get nowhere without figuring out what it is.

 Installing
 ----------